 - Chocolate Instant Pudding: Instant chocolate pudding mix is the easiest way to start this perfect dessert.

-Substitutions and Variations
+Variations

-How to Make Dirt and Worms
+How to Make Dirt and Worm Cups

 Make the chocolate pudding by vigorously beating the pudding and milk in a large bowl for 2-3 minutes or until it starts to thicken.